B&H Photo: Controversies

-In October 2007, it was reported that B&H Photo agreed to a US$4.3 million settlement in response to claims of discrimination against Hispanic workers, without admitting any wrongdoing.
+In October 2007, it was reported that B&H Photo agreed to a US$4.3 million settlement in response to claims of discrimination against Hispanic workers.
 In November 2009, B&H Photo faced a lawsuit, initiated by four women, for allegedly violating New York City and New York State human rights laws with their hiring practices.
 The lawsuit, which aimed for class action status, sought $19 million in compensatory and punitive damages to discourage similar future practices.

 In 2011, B&H was involved in a lawsuit concerning claims of discrimination against Hispanic workers.
-In August 2017, B&H settled a lawsuit for $3.22 million (while admitting no wrongdoing) filed by the United States Department of Labor Office of Contract Compliance around concerns B&H was hiring exclusively Hispanic men for entry-level warehouse positions, subjecting them to harassment and poor working conditions.
+In August 2017, B&H Photo agreed to pay $3.22 million as both monetary relief and back wages to more than 1,300 individuals in a consent decree settlement that did not result from any finding or admission of guilt to resolve a lawsuit filed by the United States Department of Labor Office of Federal Contract Compliance Programs in February 2016 that alleged B&H discriminated against and harassed Hispanic workers.

+In September 2021, the New York Supreme Court dismissed a lawsuit filed by the Attorney General of New York State claiming the company knowingly avoided paying millions in New York sales taxes, finding that B&H had not acted improperly.

 Awards & recognition

 In 2015, B&H's Google Play app was named the "Best Mobile Shopping App" at the Mobile Shop Conference.

 In 2016, Consumer Reports awarded B&H Photo its No. 1 Top Rating for Best Electronics Retailer, and in 2018, named it the leading online consumer electronics retailer.

 In May 2018, B&H was named by Forbes Magazine as one of America's Best Midsize Employers for 2018.
 The Forbes recognition was based on independent employee surveys conducted by Forbes.
 In 2020, the company was included on Forbes' “America’s Best Employers By State” list.

 In 2018, B&H's consumer website was recognized as the Best for User Experience of any e-commerce company by the Baymard Institute.
 They were also ranked #1 in the Institute's mobile usability benchmark of the 50 highest grossing U.S. e-commerce sites.

 Newsweek named B&H as one of America's Top Companies for Customer Service in 2019, 2020, and 2024, and has named B&H as a Best Online Shop from 2020 - 2023.

 B&H Photo has won two Webby Awards in the How-to, Explainer & DIY video category; for The Art of Street Photography with Hugh Brownstone in 2023, and Ira Block's The Colours of Cuba in 2024.

+In 2025, B&H Photo was listed in Newsweek's America's Most Loved Brands 2025 and America's Best of the Best 2025.

+B&H was listed in USA TODAY's Most Trusted Brands in 2025 and 2026.